jFrostyBoy/JEss/README.md

 join:
   enable: true
   join-message: "&b[+] &fPlayer &b%player% &fjoined the server"
-  first-join-message: "&a[-] &fPlayer &a%player% &fnewbie on the server"
+  first-join-message: "&a[+] &fPlayer &a%player% &fnewbie on the server"

   sounds:
     join: